Myekman/strong-gymnastic-studios/README.md

 7. Apart from these problems i have had a ton of small ones.
 It can be for example that contet not fall in the right place i wish for.
 * It has been solved with attribute of example: padding, margin, float, text-align.

+### Unfixed bugs

+All the bugs were fixed and moved to the section Testing.

 ## Manual Testing

 ### Home navigation bar: